pedroclobo/groove-galaxy/REPORT.md

 The chosen language to implement the custom cryptographic library is Java.
 The used cryptographic library is the Java Cryptography API.

-(_Detail the implementation process, including the programming language and cryptographic libraries used._)

-(_Include challenges faced and how they were overcome._)

 ### 2.2.
 Infrastructure

 #### 2.2.1.
 Network and Machine Setup